MWPuppire/lisp/README.md

 * `dump-env` returns a string that, if `eval`ed, would create an equivalent environment to the current one by redefining every variable to its current value.
 * `pairs` takes a hash-map and returns a list of the map's key-value pairs (as lists).
 * `join` takes a list of strings and a string separator and returns each string in the list joined by the separator.
+* `and` takes any number of arguments, coerces each to a boolean, and returns the logical AND of the arguments.
+This is not short-circuited (i.e. every argument is always evaluated).
+* `or` takes any number of arguments, coerces each to a boolean, and returns the logical OR of the arguments.
+This is not short-circuited (i.e. every argument is always evaluated).

 Other differences: